The following is re-posted from the “Bowers on Collecting” column on Coin Update

 Within this stretch of years, there are nearly a dozen rarities, including 1854-O, 1856-O, 1861-S Paquet Reverse, 1870-CC, 1883, 1884, 1885, 1886, and others.
 However, acquiring one example of each of the three designs is easy enough to do.
 Affordable grades for the first type are EF and AU; for the second type, low-range Mint State; and for the third type, MS-63 or higher.
 Cherrypicking within a given grade will pay dividends.
 Avoid scratches and nicks.

 There is something special about holding gold.
-Acquiring double eagles is a nice way to do this, as today in August 2020 a common-date $20 costs about the same as an ounce of bullion.
+Acquiring double eagles is a nice way to do this, as today a common-date $20 costs about the same as an ounce of bullion.